Admission and selection procedure

 - Minimum of 5hrs mathematics per week (scores to be at least 75% on scale 1-100)

 Other type of secondary school diploma

-If you would like to know if your diploma grants admission to the BSc2 programme, our admissions team has compiled a list of the most common foreign/international diplomas* (pdf) that meet the minimum admission requirements for applying to a Research University such as Erasmus University Rotterdam.
+If you would like to know if your diploma grants admission to the Econometrics programme, our admissions team has compiled compiled a list of the most common foreign/international diplomas* (pdf) that meet the minimum general admission level for applying to a Research University such as Erasmus University Rotterdam.
 Where applicable, minimum grades are listed.
 Please note that possibly additional entry requirements apply in terms of English language or mathematics depending on the course curriculum within your diploma programme.

 *No rights may be derived from this publication.
 The admissions office ultimately decides if the level and content of your secondary school education is sufficient and comparable to the Dutch secondary school system.

 Applicants must show proficiency in the English language as all communication within the programme is in English.
 All applicants must demonstrate this by means of a TOEFL iBT, IELTS Academic, or Cambridge B2 First, C1 Advanced or C2 Proficiency Certificate, not older than 2 years on the day of application to Erasmus School of Economics.
 We accept the online tests of TOEFL IBT Home Edition and academic IELTS Online.

 |Cambridge C1 Advanced (formerly: CAE)||170|

 |Cambridge C2 Proficiency (formerly: CPE)||180|

 Please note: there are no specific subscores required.
 We only require total scores as mentioned above.